The Identity of the Little Horn and the Literal Fulfillment of Daniel 7

 The fact that the Messianic Kingdom is not a secular, earthly one implies that the fourth empire need not fall in a geopolitical manner prior to the rise of the Messianic Kingdom since Jesus’ kingdom is heavenly and spiritual.
 In the preterist commentary on Daniel 2 I show that in light of Dan 2:35, the shattering of the statue of Daniel 2 cannot represent the geopolitical fall of a kingdom.
 The death of the beast and shattering of the statue of Daniel 2 represents the same thing.
 Interestingly, Daniel 7:11-12 also strongly implies that this fourth kingdom will NOT fall in a secular, geopolitical way at the rise of Christ’s kingdom.
 Daniel 7:11-12 says, “I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)
 V. 12 says the other beasts; Babylon, Medo-Persia, and Greece; “had been stripped of their authority” (i.e. had fallen) and yet “lived.”
 If the death of the beast symbolizes the fall of Rome, how is that each of the three kingdoms that preceded Rome were said to be still ALIVE AFTER THEY FELL?
 Shouldn’t all these kingdoms have died after they fell?
 This v. conclusively shows that the death of the beast must represent something other than the geopolitical fall of a kingdom.

 So what is the death of the beast?
-The death of the beast is literally the death of the beast.
+The death of the beast in Daniel 7 is equivalent to the shattering of the stature of Daniel 2.
+Both the death of the beast and shattering of the statue of Daniel 2 represent the removal of Satan’s authority in heaven recall that Satan, the dragon, gives the beast his authority in Revelation 13:4.
+When Christ cast Satan out of heaven and the saints began to reign, the beast died or was in its deathbed.
+The event that truly marks, in a clear moment in time, the true end of the beast is the death of its last king.
 Throughout the commentary on Revelation I show that the beast is Rome under its two first-century dynasties, the Caesar and Flavian Dynasties.
 In the preterist commentary on Revelation 13 I explain that the beast dies and is cast into the Abyss at the death of Nero, the last of the Caesar Dynasty.
 The beast then resurrects from the dead/rises out of the Abyss at the start of Vespasian’s reign, the first of the Flavian Dynasty.
 If the beast dies at the end of the Caesar Dynasty and rises from the dead at the start of the Flavian Dynasty this implies that the beast will die again at the end of the Flavian Dynasty, at the death of Domitian (see the preterist commentary on Revelation for additional evidence).
 Interestingly, the bodies of every king of the Caesar and Flavian Dynasties was burned in a funeral pyre after death just as predicted in Daniel 7:11: “I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.”7

 A Covenant Eschatology Exposition and Commentary of Daniel 7:13-14: Was Daniel 7:13-14 Fulfilled during the Ascension or the Parousia?